Skip to content

 Remote-desktop (RDP) options

 RDP exposes the richest per-checkout controls - this is how you turn clipboard and file copy on or off per grant.
+These apply to both modes; note that native RDP is in beta and certain RDP features may not yet function as expected there.

 FieldTypeDefaultDescription